colin1256/BiQu-B1-Klipper-Config/README.md

 The HermitCrab CAN makes it necessary to move it from Marlin to Klipper, as support for multiple MCUs is required.

-This is a draft configuration for the upcoming Modification of my BiQu B1 to run Klipper Current Configuration:
+This is a draft configuration for the upcoming Modification of my BiQu B1 to run Klipper

+Note that it is as of yet untested due to Hardware still being in the mail

+Current Configuration:
 - BiQu B1 w/ SKR 1.4 Turbo (instead of stock SKR 1.4)
 - TMC 2209 Stepper-Drivers